 Welcome to Bristol Broadcasting Company

-Bristol Broadcasting Company was started with a single AM station in Bristol in the early 1950's.
+Bristol Broadcasting Company was started with a single AM station in Bristol in the late 1940's.
 Shortly

 W. L. "Mr. Pete" Nininger